linhqyy/AnimateDiff/README.md

 - Loading of multiple LoRAs (Without degrading the network with each generation)
 - Longer videos via moving context window (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
 - 100% inference speed due to fp16 (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
+- `29/07/2023` Init image.
+Euler sampler is disabled when using

 ## Todo
 - ~~Random seed doesn't seem to be working properly~~